acsoliz/acsoliz/README.md

 Welcome to my GitHub!
 I'm Alan, passionate about programming.
 When I'm not studying or programming, I'm doing some of my favorite activities, like training or dancing some tanguitos.
 I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more. .

-### ✔️ I'm currently learning
+### ✔️ I'm currently working with
-- React-redux-React-native
+- React-native-React-redux
 - JavaScript
 - Node
 - TypeScript
+- Python

 ### 😍 What i like to do: